celsiusnarhwal/firewhale/README.md

 Firewhale will be accessible from services with which it shares a network at `http://firewhale:2375`.

-> [!IMPORTANT]
-> Firewhale only works with services it shares a network with.

 A service's access to the Docker socket can be controlled with labels.
 The `firewhale.read` label controls which Docker API endpoints a service can read from (i.e., send `GET` and `HEAD` requests to) and the `firewhale.write` label controls which endpoints a service can write to